 1. What divides an android and a human?

-2. How necessary is love and empathy for survival?
+2. How necessary are love and empathy for survival?

 Rick Deckard, whom most of you must know as the Blade Runner played by actor Harrison Ford, is on a mission to hunt down six delinquent androids who have come to Earth from their colonies, illegally.
 He functions chiefly with the help of his Penfield mood organ — a device, which, upon dialling a number makes you feel an emotion, against your own instinctive wish.
 Dial what for a worrying panic about the future of the world?